Go paper-free

 Amend paper-free preferences for your statements and correspondence.

 We admire anyone who works for themselves.
-When building your business is all down to you, so is saving for your retirement.
-Unlike employees, who get access to company pension schemes, being self-employed means taking care of your pension yourself.
+When you’re your own boss, that includes managing your financial future.
+Unlike employees, who get enrolled into company pension schemes, being self-employed means taking care of your pension yourself.

 For every £80 you put into your pension, HMRC will usually add an extra £20.
 If you’re a higher or additional rate taxpayer, you could also benefit from extra tax relief through self-assessment.
 Tax treatment depends on individual circumstances and may be subject to change.